apptainer/singularity-userdocs/singularity_and_docker.rst

 .. code-block:: none

-    sudo singularity build lolcow.sif lolcow.def
+    sudo apptainer build lolcow.sif lolcow.def

-creates a Singularity container in SIF by bootstrapping from the public ``godlovedc/lolcow`` image from Docker Hub.
+creates a apptainer container in SIF by bootstrapping from the public ``godlovedc/lolcow`` image from Docker Hub.

 In the above definition file, ``docker`` is one of numerous, possible bootstrap agents; this, and other bootstrap agents receive attention :ref:`in the appendix <build-docker-module>`.